lalomorales22/the-glb-arena/README.md

-# 3D Wrestling Arena - Championship Royale
+# 3D Wrestling Arena - GLB Arena RL

 A complete **AI training system** where neural network agents learn to fight in an interactive 3D wrestling arena.
 Train your fighters using reinforcement learning (PPO), watch them improve through self-play, and deploy trained models back into the game.
 Powered by Three.js, PyTorch, and FastAPI.